-Each Ph.D. student follows customized coursework in order to fulfill the requirement of 32 credits.
-This coursework includes classes in both research methodology and in the major area.
+With guidance from an advisor, each PhD student completes customized coursework to fulfill the requirement of 32 credits.
+This coursework includes classes in both research methodology and in your major area.

-Coursework in the candidate’s major research area of interest is to be chosen together with the advisor.
-For a student entering the Ph.D. program with a master’s degree in the major area, the required coursework is estimated to take two years.
+Students work with their advisor to choose a major area of interest.
+If you enter the PhD program with a master’s degree in your major area, you may complete the required coursework in two years.
 Students without a relevant master’s degree may take an additional semester to complete the required coursework.

-Before becoming a dissertator, Ph.D students must both complete 32 credits of coursework and pass a preliminary exam.
-The preliminary exam includes two parts: a written exam and an oral presentation of an original research paper.
+Before becoming a dissertator, PhD students must complete 32 credits of coursework and pass a preliminary exam, which includes two parts: a written exam and an oral presentation of an original research paper.